shuklaayush/ingonyama-ctf-solutions/README.md

 Our objective is to generate a KZG proof that the polynomial equals $3$ at $x = 1$ within the BLS12-381 scalar field.

 Given that the polynomial's value is clearly not $3$ at $x = 1$, it is clear that forging a proof is our only option.
-So I started looking into KZG proofs in detail.
+So I started looking into KZG commitments in detail.
 [Dankrad's article](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) was a great resource in understanding how KZG commitments work.
 Essentially, a person can create a fraudulent proof if they know the secret "toxic waste" $s$ from the trusted setup.
 I looked into how trusted setups work by reading [Vitalik's article](https://vitalik.ca/general/2022/03/14/trustedsetup.html).
 The SRS string derived from the trusted setup has the following form:

 $$
 [G_1, G_1 * s, G_1 * s^2 ...
 G_1 * s^{n_1-1}]\\